 After freezing and thawing, feta gets crumblier and loses a bit of its signature richness and saltiness.
 It also becomes a tiny bit drier.

-The changes are nowhere as significant as in cottage cheese, but you can notice them if you pay close attention.
+The changes are nowhere as significant as in cottage cheese (yes, you can freeze cottage cheese), but you can notice them if you pay close attention.
 If you don’t, they’re hardly there, and 8 out of 10 times, you won’t be able to tell if that feta was frozen or not.

 That means, in most cases, that frozen and defrosted feta is still usable in salads, and so on.